biobricks/streaming-sequence-extractor/README.md

 Do keep in mind that expected characters for Amino Acid sequences include all expected characters for DNA and RNA sequences so you will receive no errors if you set `type` to 'AA' and then receive DNA or RNA sequences.

-If `options.multi` is false then the stream will simply end at the end of the first sequence.
+If `multi` is false then the stream will simply end at the end of the first sequence.
 If it is set to 'concat' then all sequences in a file will be streamed in order with the optional `options.separator` between each sequence.
 If `options.multi` is 'error' then an error will be emitted if more than one sequences are encountered in a file before the stream ends.

+If `maxBuffer` is 0 then no limit on the buffer size is imposed.

+if `sbolConcat` is true then automatically concatenate all sequences encountered in a single SBOL document.
+If it is false then treat them as multiple sequences and act according to the `multi` option.

+If `sbolCheckEncoding` is true then the SBOL `encoding` tag will be checked to see if it matches the specified `type` and encodings other than DNA, RNA and Amino Acids will always be ignored.
+Unfortunately the encoding tag in the SBOL format is specified after the encoded data (see (this issue)[https://github.com/SynBioDex/SBOL-specification/issues/97]) so setting this option to true causes streaming-sequence-parser to buffer sequences in their entirety until the encoding can be identified.
+Setting this option to false risks accidentally outputting [SMILES](http://opensmiles.org/opensmiles.html) data (also allowed in SBOL) but only if that data consists entirely of characters allowed in DNA, RNA or Amino Acids.

 # Output format